tus/tus.io/_posts/2015-09-19-project-status.md

 To make sure every developer and interested party had their change to chime in, we're trying to get some extra exposure for the project.
-We'll be covered in [The Changelog](https://changelog.com/) on September 18 and Transloadit is sponsoring conferences to hand out swag and raise tus awareness.
+We'll be covered in the upcoming [Changelog](https://changelog.com/) and Transloadit is sponsoring conferences to hand out swag and raise tus awareness.

 Swag is also for sale at the new [shop.tus.io](http://shop.tus.io/collections/all).
 The shop